 Led Efforts to Improve and Expand Access to Supportive Housing for At-Risk Youth

-- Convened a monthly working group of government and providers housing youth aging out of foster care to distill and share best practices, connect providers to employment and education resources and recommend policies to better tailor the model for this population.
+- Co-convened a monthly working group of government and providers of young adult housing to distill and share best practices, connect providers to employment and education resources and recommend policies to better tailor the model for this population.

 - Collected and analyzed baseline housing, health, education, employment and income data on the first 700-plus tenants of NY/NY III supportive housing for youth aging out of foster care.

 - Provided extensive one-on-one assistance with siting new residences and troubleshooting development issues.